- The best oil for your face

 You would think that any facial oil would automatically be a real must-have in your skincare routine for dry skin.
 Unfortunately, you cannot use all types of oil for your skin if it is sensitive.
 Some vegetable oils are naturally more astringent and lighter than others.
 For example, jojoba oil, grapeseed oil and pomegranate oil are dry oils.
 For dry skin, you want to use a rich oil with a good dose of unsaturated fatty acids.
 For example, oleic acid helps care for the skin, retain moisture and reduce irritation due to dryness.

 Mix 3-5 drops of oil with your night cream and apply to both the face and neck.
 You can also spread your moisturizer to create a protective barrier to prevent dry air from stripping the moisture from the skin.

 2.1 Which oil to use for dry skin

 2.1.1 Almond oil (coming soon in our shop!)

 Almond oil is intensely moisturizing and gentle enough for anyone with eczema, dermatitis or just very dry skin.
-It also contains a good dose of vitamins and antioxidants such as A. These vitamins and antioxidants help skin show less fine lines with regular use.
-Almond oil also works well with mature skin!
+It also contains a good dose of vitamins and antioxidants such as A. These vitamins and antioxidants help skin reduce the appearance of fine lines with regular use.
+Almond oil also works well on mature skin!